It’s not really a “theory” at all. It is a social movement, akin to a religion.

 It’s a Religion

 The movement believes in inherited guilt.
 The movement practices ritual shaming.
 The movement has an apocalyptic “end times” mythology (the violent revolution which will overthrow the structure of patriarchal-race-capitalist-democracy, commonly abbreviated to “smash the patriarchy”).
-The movement has a belief in a future Utopia which can only be attained when everyone on Earth shares the movement’s faith.
-The movement is, essentially, a religion: and we don’t teach religion in the public schools.
+The movement has a belief in a future Utopia which will follow the revolutionary end times: a Utopia which can only be attained when everyone on Earth shares the movement’s faith.
+Therefore, the movement is, essentially, a religion: and we don’t teach religion in the public schools.

 And for the past five years, the official Education Caucus Platform of the Democratic Party of Oregon has formally, publicly called for the application of the movement’s ideology to public school education curricula.